LoKI: Low-damage Knowledge Implanting of Large Language Models: Low-damage Knowledge Implanting

-This decomposition retains the mathematical formulation of the original layer while restricting parameter updates to the chosen subspaces.
-Additionally, it transforms LoKI training into a module-wise process, enabling easy integration with existing training pipelines.
-Notably, this implementation allows for the incorporation of \textbf{low-rank decomposition techniques} \cite{hu2022lora,DBLP:conf/icml/LiuWY0WCC24, DBLP:conf/iclr/ZhangCBH0CZ23} into LoKI.
-To verify the feasibility of this combination, we conducted an experiment in Section \ref{sec:toolace}.
-For clarity, we refer to this implementation as \textit{LoKI Linear}, and readers can find its PyTorch code in Appendix C.
+where $W_{\mathcal{S}_l} \in \mathbb{R}^{|\mathcal{S}_l| \times d_{\mathrm{ff}}}$ contains the weights corresponding to our selected low-contribution knowledge output nodes (from layer $l$'s quota $\mathcal{S}_l$), and $W_{\setminus \mathcal{S}_l}$ represents the remaining parameters.
+During training, we: \begin{itemize} \item Keep $W_{\setminus \mathcal{S}_l}$ \textbf{frozen} to preserve existing knowledge representations \item Update only $W_{\mathcal{S}_l}$ \textbf{actively} to implant new knowledge \end{itemize} This decomposition retains the mathematical formulation of the original layer while restricting parameter updates to the chosen subspaces.
+In addition, it transforms LoKI training into a module-wise process, allowing easy integration with existing training pipelines.
+For clarity, we refer to this implementation as \textbf{LoKI Linear}, and the readers can find its PyTorch code in Appendix C.